gharveymn/octave-ir/docs/README.md

 - [gch::select-iterator](https://github.com/gharveymn/select-iterator) - Iterators which select tuple elements when dereferencing.
 - [gch::small_vector](https://github.com/gharveymn/small_vector) - An implementation of a vector with a small buffer optimization.
 - [gch::tracker](https://github.com/gharveymn/tracker) - A system for automatic tracking of remote object lifetimes.

+# License

+This software may be modified and distributed under the terms of the MIT license.
+See the LICENSE file for details.